A small paver driveway with a modern pattern and contrasting border for big curb appeal.

 The herringbone pattern is a timeless classic that creates a sense of movement and elegance.
 In this design, pavers are laid at 45 or 90-degree angles to create a V-shaped, interlocking weave.
 It’s a visually stunning choice that adds a touch of sophistication to any driveway.
 However, that beauty comes with a higher price tag.
 Achieving the herringbone look requires significantly more cuts than a simple pattern, and the precise angling demands more time and expertise during installation.
 This is a design where skilled labor is essential to get the lines just right, which contributes to the increased cost.

-Running Bond
+The Simplicity of a Running Bond

 If you’re looking for a clean, traditional look that’s also budget-friendly, the running bond pattern is an excellent choice.
 This is the classic staggered pattern you often see in brickwork, where pavers are laid side-by-side with the joints offset from one row to the next.
 Its simplicity is its greatest strength when it comes to cost.
 A running bond is a straightforward pattern that minimizes the need for complicated cuts and can be installed efficiently.
 This ease of installation translates directly into lower labor costs, making it one of the most cost-effective paver patterns available.